 with the Head.
 Snow iced the school like a giant cake.

 The fifteenth stanza begins the second day of the poem, the children returning for ‘Morning assembly’.
-Even after being told of for their ‘serious affair’ lack of respect in laughing, the giggling continues.
+Even after being told of their ‘serious affair’ lack of respect in laughing, the giggling continues.
 All the girls together, ‘the First and Second and Third and Fourth’, combined through polysyndeton, begin to laugh.
 The girls, despite their ages, are united together, their ‘distance thunder’ of laughter ‘opening’ up.
 The use of nature presents the booming power of female unity, their combined force echoing ‘thunder… of a storm.’

 The use of sibilance to describe ‘Señora Devizes’, ’sartorial, strict, slim, severe, teacher of Spanish’ furthers the qualities it names.
 The constant /s/ carried across these words create a whisper-like quality, reflecting the quiet anger of the teacher.
 For all her shouting, ‘Callaos!
 Callaos!
 Callaos!
 Quédense!’, she cannot control the ‘young lungs flowering’.
 The use of floral imagery relates to classical femininity, the use of ‘flowering’ suggesting that the girls are blossoming due to their combined laughter.
 They are described as animals, furthering the connection with the power of nature, ‘The Hall was a zoo’.

 Laughter is described as ‘A silly joy sparked and fizzled’.
-The use of onomatopoeia furthers the aural quality of these words, laughter echoing out of the poem.
+The use of onomatopoeia furthers the aural quality of these words, with laughter echoing out of the poem.
 The childlike ‘silly’ refers to the childhood joy of this moment, Duffy immortalizing the laughter in her epic poem.
-After all, this poem is about the frenetic energy of growing up, the unity that school can provide when used correctly.
+After all, this poem is about the frenetic energy of growing up, and the unity that school can provide when used correctly.

 Stanzas Eighteen – Twenty